American climbing guide and polar explorer Ryan Waters is guiding MtnProfessionals on Manaslu.

 Ryan: Like most people training for this type of trip, we have done a lot of pulling tires to simulate the weight of pulling our heavy sleds.
 Most of that was on the beach, pulling tires with sand bags in them.
 Also lots of cardio work and core training.
 Putting on additional weight with fat and muscle has been an emphasis as well.
 We will need the extra kilos to fend off the cold for as much time as possible before it burns off.

 We got a lot of great information from Norwegian polar explorers and went to visit noted glaciologist Charles Swithinbank in Cambridge, to discuss our route and visit the Scott Polar Museum.

-Ed note: Check back in tomorrow for an interview with Cecilie Skog about their food, special skis she has designed, what she has learned from her own previous expeditions and her feelings the past 15 months since her husband and fellow skier and climber, Rolf Baes death on K2.
-(Oct 21: See links section on the left below the images)
+Ed note: Click here for an interview with Cecilie Skog about their food, special skis she has designed, what she has learned from her own previous expeditions and her feelings the past 15 months since her husband and fellow skier and climber, Rolf Baes death on K2.

 Ryan Waters was born in 1973 and lives in Boulder, Colorado.
 He did extensive climbing and guiding work in the Himalayas of Nepal and Tibet as well as the Karakoram Range in Pakistan.
 Ryans hobbies are photography, climbing, drinking coffee and travel.
 His favourite movie is Casino Royale and his favo food, Thai and Mexican, but he says his favourite music is constantly changing.

 Ryan is a veteran of nine 8000-meter peak expeditions, including three expeditions to Mt.
 Everest, reaching the summit of both the Tibet and Nepal sides of the mountain.
 He has guided three expeditions to Cho Oyu, the sixth highest mountain in the world and led trips to K2, Broad Peak, and Gasherbrum II.